Medical School Letter of Intent and Update Letter: 4 High-Yield Tips

 - In the body of the email, state that you are an applicant, include your name, AMCAS ID, and a brief message detailing your update letter.

 A Sample update letter is provided below.
 Our Cracking Med School Admissions team can help you edits your medical school update letters and practice for mock interviews.

-KEY TIPS: Before you send in a medical school update letter, do your homework:
+KEY TIPS: Before you send in a letter of intent medical school, do your homework: